microsoft/datashaper/javascript/tables/docs/tables.api.md

 // @public
 export function getters(table: ColumnTable): Record<string, (i: number) => any>;

+// Warning: (ae-missing-release-tag) "guessDelimiter" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function guessDelimiter(text: string, config?: ParseConfig): string;

 // Warning: (ae-missing-release-tag) "guessType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)